kdillmcfarland/2021-04-02-r-ladies-seattle-online/index.md

 <h2 id="content">Content</h2>

-All content can be found on GitHub at <a href="https://github.com/kdillmcfarland/2021-04-02-r-ladies-seattle-online/tree/gh-pages/_episodes"></a>
+All content can be found on the <a href="https://github.com/kdillmcfarland/2021-04-02-r-ladies-seattle-online/tree/gh-pages/_episodes">2021-04-02-r-ladies-seattle-online GitHub</a>.

 <hr/>